SEO Analytics Reporting Tips and Reports

 Your website will never be SEO friendly if it’s not mobile friendly.
 Period.

-Let’s dig a little deeper, though, to see how those mobile users are behaving on our site.
+Let’s dig a little deeper to see how those mobile users are behaving on our site.

-To do that, open Google Analytics and go to Audience » Mobile » Overview.
-In this report, you can see not only what percentage of your visitors came via mobile, but also how long they spent on your site, how many pages they visited, bounce rate, and more.
+In this report, you can see not only what percentage of your visitors came via mobile, but also how many of them were engaged and how many conversions and events they completed.

 How do your mobile numbers compare to your desktop traffic?
 Keep in mind, it’s likely that mobile users use your website differently than desktop users.
 It’s pretty common for mobile numbers to be lower than desktop ones.
 However, that doesn’t mean mobile numbers should be super low.